 Most recently, DrinkWise has worked with Sally Pearson (Olympic champion and new mother) and Associate Professor Luke Burchill (Australia’s first Indigenous cardiologist) to promote the importance of abstaining from alcohol when planning a pregnancy, while pregnant and during breastfeeding, as part of International FASD Awareness Day (9 September 2020).

 The program also includes posters and brochures, informing those women who may be planning a pregnancy and expectant mothers of this important message and the importance of seeking further advice from medical professionals.
 The posters and brochures have been placed in medical practices.

 Directly targeting consumers via parenting sites, pregnancy magazines and brochures in pregnancy bags issued to new mothers in hospital allows these important health messages to be delivered in relevant and timely way.
 A partnership with Mamamia also allows DrinkWise to amplify this important message via one of the most well-known parenting websites in Australia.

 The Federal Government provided funding for DrinkWise to produce educational material to increase FASD awareness, to be displayed and shown in rural and regional medical practice waiting rooms across Australia.

 Deborah Mailman and Aaron Pedersen feature in the educational advertisements.
-In her video, Deb reflects on her personal experiences during pregnancy and explains why not drinking is the safest option if planning a pregnancy, pregnant or breastfeeding.
+In her video, Deb reflects on her choice not to drink during pregnancy and why she made this decision.
 Aaron reflects on the importance of ensuring partners, family members and friends support women to abstain from alcohol, to have a healthy pregnancy and a healthy baby.

 Extended versions of these videos have been produced for school programs, to educate students about FASD, peer influence and the importance of not drinking alcohol before they turn 18.